 Phone applications don’t just end with the phone itself.
 There are so many add-ons one can buy to spice up their smartphone usage, and CNC is making such peripheral devices even easier to produce.

 One example is the selfie-stick.
-CNC milling and cutting allows for companies to quickly produce all the little nuts and bolt that go into the selfie stick.
+Custom CNC milling services and parts allow for companies to quickly produce all the little nuts and bolt that go into the selfie stick.
 This can be something as easily misplace-able or breakable as a screw.
 In fact, many companies can provide manufacturers with machined parts that are significant improvements (titanium variants for extra strength).
 This can help you make your own part in your machine shop or repair an old one.
 Another example is improved housings for an external power source or power bank.
 Need to protect these sorts of energy sources?
 Give it a protective casing with a better, more rigid material.

 There are other more ingenious yet unconventional options on the market.
 X Carve’s work with a simple, non-electronic, wooden phone amplifier is a marvel of CNC machining.
 The simple design simply takes a wooden block and cuts a series of shrinking circles into it with a slot to place you phone along its arc.
 This allows that small acoustic hole to amplify the sound.
 The beauty of the design is that it’s easy to make and available online for machinists everywhere to try.